travisv12/Group-6-Project/README.md

 ## Project Scope:

-The project aims to create a society that contributes towards a sustainable food system by reducing food waste and promoting responsible consumption.
+The project aims to create a society that contributes towards food sustainability by reducing food waste and promoting responsible consumption.

-ReFoodify allows users to save near expiry food items at their home by suggesting to convert these items into delicious meals.
-It encourages users to reduce food waste by consuming near expiry food rather than throwing them away.
-It also allows users to share their recipes as well, which others can use to prepare their meals.
+ReFoodify allows users to save near expiry food items at their home by suggesting to convert these items into delicious meals rather than throwing them away.
+It also allows users to share their recipes as well, which other users can use to prepare their meals.

 In addition to that, it allows users to buy near expiry discounted food items available in their nearby supermarkets.
-When user buys these items from the website, user gets `reward points` on every purchase, which user can see in his account page.
-Once user reaches `5000 reward points`, user can get `5€` discount on next purchase.
-This is to incentivies user interation and help them to save money on their purchases.
+When a user buys these items from the website, the user gets `reward points` on every purchase made, which can be seen in the user account page.
+As the user reaches `5000 reward points`, the user can get a `5€` discount on the next purchase.
+This is to incentives user interaction and help them to save money on their purchases.

 # Project Description: